zefrios/Python/LinkedIn Webscrapper/README.md

     job_link.append(job_link0)
 ```

-As for the second part of the extracting code, we will be extracting:
+As for the second part of the extracting code, we will be getting:

 Job description
 Experience level